Chapter 33: Fable

 We came to the meeting place and had a hard time believing that the man before us was Story.

-His tattoos and piercings were gone and his hair was no longer asymmetrical black and green.
-He now had thick black locks slicked back.
+I think it was mostly the lack of his asymmetrical black and green hair that threw us off.
+It was a single short length of solid black.
 He was in full suit and tie, slim and fitting.
 His hands were showing and his fingers lacked his infamous armor.
-He even had contacts in his eyes to turn them grey instead of bright yellow.
+He even had contacts in his eyes just like me to turn them grey instead of bright yellow.